cyb3rko/about-icons/README.md

 ## About this project
 This Android library simplifies the exhausting process of giving credits to licensed icons which require attribution (like icons from [flaticon.com](https://flaticon.com) or [fontawesome.com](https://fontawesome.com) in the free plan).

-YOU CAN **DOWNLOAD** THE **SAMPLE APP** [HERE](https://github.com/cyb3rko/about-icons/raw/master/.github//Sample%20App/AboutIconsSample%20v1.1.2.apk)
+YOU CAN **DOWNLOAD** THE **SAMPLE APP** [HERE](https://github.com/cyb3rko/about-icons/raw/master/.github//Sample%20App/AboutIconsSample%20v1.2.1.apk)

-Furthermore I'm still a student so the progress might not be as fast as on other projects.
+I'm still a student so the progress might not be as fast as on other projects.

 ## Features
 - automatically recognizing the icons to show based on file name (further information [here](#2-mark-icons))